-The Fort McHenry National Monument will forever be associated with America's national anthem, written by the poet Francis Scott Key while watching the British attack Baltimore during the War of 1812.
-After more than 25 hours of non-stop bombing by the British naval forces in an unsuccessful attempt to stop America gaining independence, the fort still stood with the huge American flag flying high.
-It was the only action the brick fort had seen in more than 100 years of guarding the water approach to Baltimore.
-A visit to the fort includes a short historical film 'The Defence of Fort McHenry', and a guided tour with exhibits in the various quarters recalling the siege and the fort's Civil War service.
-On summer weekends military ceremonies and drills are performed, as well as a living history program simulating the daily activities during the battle.
+The Fort McHenry National Monument is forever associated with the US national anthem, written by poet Francis Scott Key while watching the British attack Baltimore during the War of 1812.
+After more than 25 hours of constant bombing by British naval forces, the fort stood with the flag flying high.
+Interestingly, it was the only action the brick fort had seen in more than 100 years of guarding the waters approach to Baltimore.
+A visit includes a short historical film and a guided tour, with exhibits recalling the siege as well as the fort's Civil War service.
+On summer weekends there are military ceremonies and drills, as well as a living history program simulating the daily activities during the battle.
+There is also a daily changing of the flag ceremony, with about 20 people required to fold the enormous Star-Spangled Banner.
+A short talk about the fort, flag, and anthem concludes the ceremony.
 The monument and its grounds are a national park and visits to the parklands are free.
-There is also a daily changing of the flag ceremony that involves about 20 people required to fold the enormous star-spangled banner.
-The ceremony is concluded by a short historical talk about the fort, flag and anthem.
-From the fort there are fine views down the Patapsco River to the Inner Harbor and towards Chesapeake Bay.
+From the fort, there are fine views down the Patapsco River to Inner Harbor and towards Chesapeake Bay.

 Address: 2400 East Fort Avenue